yupingzheng00000/VaxKG/README.md

 The `train_disease_ranker.py` script extends the original model with a disease→adjuvant head, enabling both vaccine-based and disease-based adjuvant recommendations.
-It also materialises the vaccine-head **disease baseline** that is used for non-inferiority/equivalence analysis via the `--disease-baseline-aggregation` flag (default: `max`, alternative: `mean`).
+It now optimises an ApproxNDCG surrogate over the top-K adjuvants for each disease while retaining a lightly weighted ListNet term (0.2 by default) for optimisation stability.
+The run also materialises the vaccine-head **disease baseline** that is used for non-inferiority/equivalence analysis via the `--disease-baseline-aggregation` flag (default: `max`, alternative: `mean`).

 ```bash